IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 1. It may be possible to construct a website entirely using serverless actions.

-(x) True
+(x) true
 (!) false

 [explanation]
 True.
-Using web actions to prepare content using many content types using dynamic data from multiple dat sources makes it possible create compelling web sites using only serverless.
+Using web actions to prepare content, with any HTTP Content-Type and using dynamic data from multiple sources, makes it possible create compelling web sites using only serverless.
 [explanation]

 ### Use the Web User Interface (Web UI)

 1. If you wish to monitor your action invocations, you need to use the web user interface.

+(!) true
-(!) true (x) false
+(x) false

 [explanation]
 False.
 The CLI's `action poll` command allows you to see activation records as they are created (live), but you will not get the views and filters the web user interface experience provides.